Spinal Stenosis – All you need to Know

 There are medical and holistic treatments that one can select to help reduce the pain you feel.
 These treatments only help to reduce the pain, not completely eliminate the pain.
 Medical Treatments that are available include:

 Medication –There are medications individuals can take to help alleviate the pain temporarily such as aspirin, acetaminophen, ibuprofen and naproxen, just to name a few.
 This is perhaps the most common method of trying to deal with spinal stenosis; however, it is not the most effective, as individuals can become dependent on this form of treatment.
+Overuse of these products can also create stomach pain and nausea.
+If you are dealing with spinal stenosis, these products are nothing more than a stopgap solution.

 Corticosteroid injections- Cortisone is a steroid that has become a treatment for those who have arthritis.
 The drug helps to lower inflammation in individuals and helps to reduce the pain they feel.
 The advantage of having an injection is quick pain relief.
 However, there are some disadvantages and risks which include: